 25. What can be expected in patients with congestive heart failure?

-26. What may be the principal manifestation of nearly every form of
+26. What is the principal manifestation of nearly every form of cardiac disease?

 27. How many deaths occur each year due to congestive heart failure?